deepomicslab/crux/docs/custom-components.md

 #### Writing the template

+Similar to a global template, a component's template should contain only one element (_root element_) at the root level.
-The template's _root component_ should be a `Component` or a custom component rather than a primitive.
+The root element should be a `Component` or a custom component rather than a primitive.
 If you only need to render a primitive element, such as `Rect` or `Text`, simply wrap it in a `Component`.
 However,  it usually makes little sense to write a custom component just to render a primitive element.
 You may want to _create a new primitive_ instead.